-- All sworn investigators and all other employees that use, maintain, store or release BWC data will receive training on all content in this policy, including any limitations imposed on the use of BWCs, any limitations imposed on situations, persons or encounters that may be recorded by a BWC, and BWC record storage, retention and dissemination. - 2.
-All sworn investigators of the Milwaukee County District Attorney's Office shall be assigned a BWC. - 3.
-All investigators will receive prescribed training prior to being assigned a BWC.
+1. All sworn investigators and all other employees that use, maintain, store or release BWC data will receive training on all content in this policy, including any limitations imposed on the use of BWC, any limitations imposed on

+- situations, persons or encounters that may be recorded by a BWC, and data retention, inclusive of record storage, retention, redaction and dissemination. - 2.
+All sworn investigators of the Milwaukee County District Attorney's Office shall be assigned a BWC. - All investigators will receive prescribed training prior to being assigned a BWC.